[?] Subscribe To This Site

 • awn hair (guard hairs): straight, strong, plenteous, extends beyond the other fibers.

 Giant Angora Rabbits do have head furnishings.
-These will be heavier in bucks usually, and not so extravagant as is seen in the English Angora rabbit.
+These will be heavier in bucks usually, but not so extravagant as is seen in the English Angora rabbit.

 Of the 4 angora breeds recognized by the ARBA (English, French, Satin, Giant), the Giant Angora produces the most wool.